PavanRangani/docs/docs/prd/communication/overview.md

 #### Tag

 Note can have one or more agenda topic.
 Its called Tag.
-This agenda can be from master list.
+This agenda can be from [master list](#master-of-agenda-topics).

 ## Project entity

-#### Name
+#### Project Name

-Name of the project
+Name of the project.
+Its mandatory field.

+#### Active

+Show all active project.

-#### isArchived
+#### Archived

-Project is archived or not
+Show all archived project.
+General project is not archived.

 ## Master of Agenda topics